 The main difference between these oils is the product source.
 Hempseed oil is extracted from the seeds or grains of hemp plants.
 They are exempt from the Cannabis Act as long as cannabinoids are not added during the production process and the concentration is below 10 parts per million.
 On the other hand, cannabinoid oil involves extracting cannabinoids from the leaves and flowers of the plant, which are then mixed with a plant-based oil to create cannabinoid oil.
 Since this oil may contain amounts of THC and/or CBD, it must comply with the Cannabis Act and Cannabis Regulations.

-What is the difference between a licensed producer and a cannabis dispensary?
+What is the difference between a licensed cultivator, processor and seller of cannabinoids under the Cannabis Act and a cannabis dispensary?

-A licensed producer (LP) refers to a company licensed by Health Canada to grow and/or distribute cannabis and its products.
+A licensed cultivator, processor and seller refers to a company licensed by Health Canada to grow and/or distribute cannabis and its products.
 They are carefully monitored to ensure public health and safety and are the only entities legally authorized to supply medical cannabis.
 On the other hand, cannabis dispensaries provide consumers with cannabis for both recreational and medical purposes.
 However, it has been found that very few dispensary staff possess formal medical training.
 Therefore, any medical recommendations given may be ineffective or inappropriate.
 Legal recreational cannabis stores across Canada can be found on corresponding provincial websites.

 Yes.
-You are allowed to register with more than one licensed producer (LP).
-However, you will need separate original medical documents for each LP.
-You cannot apply to multiple LPs using the same medical document.
+You are allowed to register with more than one licensed processor/seller.
+However, you will need separate original medical documents for each.
+You cannot apply to more than one licensed processor/seller using the same medical document.